-DRS is ready to help you get answers to Connecticut tax questions.
-Visit the DRS website at www.ct.gov/DRS or call 1-800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere) during business hours.
-For personal assistance, visit the DRS office at 25 Sigourney Street, Hartford.
+Get answers to Connecticut tax questions by visiting the DRS website at www.ct.gov/DRS or by calling 800-382-9463 (Connecticut calls outside the Greater Hartford calling area only) or 860-297-5962 (from anywhere) during business hours.
+For personal assistance, refer to the back cover for a list of DRS offices.
 Be sure to bring your completed federal return if applicable.